ipums/ipums.github.io/_drafts/big-data-on-a-laptop-tools-and-strategies-part-3.md

 The "TRANWORK" variable holds responses to the question of  how many minutes it typically takes someone to travel to work; for total travel time you could roughly double these numbers.
 I have divided by 60 to give hours spent on a work-day commuting (to) work.

 That's a lot of time spent in traffic.
-Seems like a waste of time, though if you're a podcaster or audio book publisher, it looks like an opportunity.
+Seems like a waste of time, though if you're a pod caster or audio book publisher, it looks like an opportunity.

 Americans spent roughly 120 million hours per workday going to and from work!
 They aren't getting paid for  that time.
-A quick check on the <a href="https://data.bls.gov/timeseries/CES0500000003"> BLS data</a> for earnings shows a bit more than $25 per hour in 2016, giving approximately  three billion per workday or  $750 billion per year assuming 250 days working per person.
+A quick check on the <a href="https://data.bls.gov/time series/CES0500000003"> BLS data</a> for earnings shows a bit more than $25 per hour in 2016, giving approximately  three billion per workday or  $750 billion per year assuming 250 days working per person.

  To find a more accurate number we should  adjust for  systematic differences between commute time and income.
 This would require computing an hourly wage per person to produce a new variable, We could call it "COMMUTE_COST."
-I'll leave that as an excercise for the reader.
+I'll leave that as an exercise for the reader.

  Now let's suppose you want to hand off a very simple subset of the "extract65" dataset.
 It needs only people over age 50, their state of residence and their travel time to work.
 You'll need to include the PERWT variable to calculate numbers matching the U.S. population.